Medic1111/PORTAL-ZONE-MY-PORTAL-v2/README.md

 [student]: FEATURES

-- Currently only option is the drop outta class an open chat box
+- Currently only option is the drop outta class and open chat box

 - Work on both features